BECI: Boost Instantly Your Business in Brussels

 BECI is managed by its members.
-It is based on an interprofessional, neutral, and bilingual model.
-It represents two thirds of employment in Brussels and more than 35.000 businesses.
+They base it on an interprofessional, neutral, and bilingual model.
+It represents two-thirds of employment in Brussels and more than 35.000 businesses.

-BECI has now been active for over 300 years in advising companies of all sizes and in all sectors.
-BECI is the privileged meeting place for all Brussels entrepreneurs and offers them a wide range of services.
+BECI Chamber has now been active for over 300 years in advising companies of all sizes and in all sectors.
+BECI Chambre de commerce is the privileged meeting place for all Brussels entrepreneurs and offers them a wide range of services.

 Olivier Willocx, Managing Director, studied economics at the Université Libre de Bruxelles (ULB).
 Olivier has over 20 years of experience working with Chambers of Commerce.

 Joelle Evenepoel is General Secretary.
 She studied law at the Vrije Universiteit Brussel (VUB).
-Joelle has now been working at BECI for nearly 17 years.
+Joelle has now been working at BECI for almost 20 years.

 Jan De Brabanter is UEB’s General Secretary.
 He studied political science at the Vrije Universiteit Brussel (VUB).
-He has been working with UEB for nearly 10 years.
+He has been working with UEB for more than 10 years.

 BECI has three parts to it, with the Executive Committee, the CCIB Administrative Council, and the UEB Administrative Council.